Cleaver Road Bridge

 Your feedback matters

-By completing the survey, available May 12, or by attending the in-person Public Information Meeting, you can share your input to help us better understand what solution residents would like to see.
+By completing the survey, available May 12, or by attending the in-person open house, you can share your input to help us better understand what solution residents would like to see.
 Your input is valuable and will be carefully considered.
 At the same time, it’s important to remember that decisions must balance public feedback with other important factors like long-term impacts, environmental needs, legal requirements, financial considerations, and the needs of the entire community.

 The County’s goal is always to make the most informed and responsible decisions by looking at all of these aspects together.
 We are committed to creating the greatest benefits, minimizing negative impacts, promoting equity, and addressing the many needs of our growing community.